27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Alaska has the smallest population of the 50 states

 Once upon a time that was true.
-But according to a 2016 census estimate, Wyoming has the fewest residents, with just below 586,000, ranking it No. 50 in state populations.
-Vermont comes after that with about 625,000, while Alaska is 48th, having nearly 742,000 residents.
+But according to a 2024 census estimate, Wyoming has the fewest residents, with just under 588,000.
+Vermont comes after that with about 647,000, while Alaska is 48th, having nearly 742,000 residents.

 quietbits/Shutterstock

-Mistake: The world’s longest bridge is the Verrazano Narrows
+Mistake: The world’s longest suspension bridge is the Verrazano Narrows

-Maybe it’s just our American pride in the bridge that’s the gateway to New York Harbor, but it’s not even close to being the world’s longest.
-That honor goes to the Danyang-Kunshan Grand Bridge in Beijing, China, which stretches an amazing 102.4 miles as it carries the Beijing-Shanghai High-Speed Railway.
-In case you’re wondering, the Verrazano comes in at No. 149 on the list.
+Maybe it’s just our American pride in the bridge that’s the gateway to New York Harbor, but it’s not even close to being the world’s longest suspension bridge.
+That honor goes to the 1915 Çanakkale Bridge in Turkey, which spans 6,637 feet.
+(The Verrazano comes in at No. 20 on the list, at 4,259 feet.)
+The longest bridge overall is the Danyang-Kunshan Grand Bridge in Beijing, China, a viaduct bridge that stretches an amazing 102.4 miles as it carries the Beijing-Shanghai High-Speed Railway.

 Songquan-Deng/Shutterstock